dssg/triage/example/config/README.md

 Explain the parameters for running Triage experiments

-Triage is a great tool to make our life easier by semi-automating many different tasks when we are doing predictive anlaytics projects, so that the usres can focus more on the problem formulation and modeling than implementation.
+Triage is a great tool to make our life easier by semi-automating many different tasks when we are doing predictive anlaytics projects, so that the users can focus more on the problem formulation and modeling than implementation.
 The configuration helps users define the parameters in an experiment.
 To run a full Triage experiment, users are required to define `experiment.yaml` and `audition.yaml`.
 The `postmodeling_config.yaml` and `postmodeling_crosstabs.yaml` are optional, only for users who want to use `triage.postmodeling` module after experiment.

 ## Experiment Configuration